-As already suggested, with or without a user account (a guest user account is available) a visitor to the QuarkNet website (https://quarknet.org/) can access all of the instructional materials that have been just described (Data Activities Portfolio, Masterclasses, and e-Labs) along with supportive documents and resources.
+As already suggested, with or without a user account (a guest user account is available) a visitor to the QuarkNet website (https://quarknet.org/) can access all of the activities just described (Data Activities Portfolio, Masterclasses, and e-Labs) along with supportive documents and resources.
 There are also listings and links to QuarkNet centers.

-Groups have been created, using the website to share center-wide information for a specific center (such as agendas, annual reports) or, to provide information to satisfy a specific need or activity (e.g., Planning the Masterclass 2019).
+Groups have been created, where on the website center-wide information is shared with a specific center (such as agendas, annual reports) or, where information about a specific need or activity is provided (e.g., Planning the Masterclass 2019).
 Expectations for mentors are provided; as well as a summary of award support; and how mentors and teachers can become involved in the program.
 National workshops opportunities for QuarkNet centers and mentor "must-do lists" are posted.
 Teachers and students can upload data and conduct analyses.
-There is contact information for key program stakeholder; a place to post questions or problems with the website; and testimonials from teachers, students and international partners reflecting their engagement in the program.
+There is contact information for key program stakeholders; a place to post questions or problems with the website; and testimonials from teachers, students and international partners reflecting their engagement in the program.